A generalized central limit theorem for critical marked Hawkes processes: Proofs of the main results

 \subsection{Proof of Proposition \ref{prop:expectation}}

-By \eqref{e:mean_2} and \eqref{e:renewal} the expectation $E\<N,f\>$ is the same as in the case of unmarked Hawkes process, so in fact Proposition \ref{prop:expectation} can be derived from the results of Horst and Xu \cite{HorstXu} (see Remark 2.3 and Proposition 2.6 therein).
+By \eqref{e:mean_2} and \eqref{e:renewal} the expectation $E\<N,f\>$ does not depend on $\nu$, hence it is the same as for $\nu=\delta_1$ corresponding to the not marked Hawkes process.
+Therefore, Proposition \ref{prop:expectation} can be derived from the results of Horst and Xu \cite{HorstXu} (see Remark 2.3 and Proposition 2.6 therein).
 However, since the proof follows directly from Lemma \ref{lem:FR} we will give this argument.

 From \eqref{e:mean_2} and \eqref{e:hR} we obtain that

 An application of Lemma \ref{lem:FR} finishes the proof.